bahaidev/textbrowser/README.md

 ## To-dos (immediate priority)

-1. New features (requiring UI adjustments)
-    1. Aliased browsing (space-separated field and drop-downs)
-        1. Consider using `prefer_alias` for field alias use and optionally show both if not given (e.g., for Bible books with `prefer_alias`, show only the pull-down of books whereas with the Qur'an (where Surah numbers are more commonly used) link a pull-down of Surah names to a textbox allowing numbers)?
-        1. Remove locale info for "numbers only" string key (including from locale files?) if allowing for aliased browsing (e.g., "Gen").
-(Fix Bible's current use of "Book Name" with integer enforcement in bahaiwritings repo)
-        1. Ensure browsing can be done through URL params, especially to use in conjunction with bookmark keywords (in which case it particularly ought to be available through a single param).
-        1. Ensure aliases are i18nized
 1. Add/Add back automated (including into drop-downs): Synopsis, Roman numerals, Chinese numbers, word-by-word translation, auto-romanized Persian/Arabic, Persian with